bmp-43/INSPECTOR-CLI/README.md

     end_port=100
     ```

+3. If you will use the Malware Analyser, set up your VirusTotal API key as instructed in the tool's documentation or config.

-3. Run the toolkit:
+4. Run the toolkit:
     ```bash
     python3 inspector.py
     ```

-    - Select the tool you want to use (Port Scanner, Subdomain Enumerator, Path Enumerator, or Hash Identifier).
+    - Select the tool you want to use (Port Scanner, Subdomain Enumerator, Path Enumerator, Banner Grabber, or Malware Analyser).
     - Follow the prompts for each tool.
     - For the Port Scanner, enter the IP address or domain to scan.
     - For the Subdomain Enumerator, enter the domain to enumerate.
     - For the Path Enumerator, enter the target URL/domain to brute-force directories.
-    - For the Hash Identifier, input the hash string you want to identify.
+    - For the Malware Analyser, input the hash string, URL, or file you want to scan.

 ## Folder Structure